 Beaconhills College recognises that there will be occasions where individuals or organisations may disagree with the way the College has handled matters and may wish to lodge a complaint.
-Such individuals may include parents, students, suppliers, local residents, and other external bodies.
+These individuals and organisations may include parents, students, suppliers, local residents, and other external bodies.

-- Treat all parties with sensitivity, respect and courtesy;
+- Treat all parties with sensitivity, respect and courtesy

-- Investigate matters impartially and fairly;
+- Investigate matters impartially and fairly

 - Provide all parties with a response within 14 days, or provide interim information if a response is not yet available

 - Provide clear reasons as to why any actions have been taken or are proposed to be taken

-- Keep matters confidential;
+- Keep matters confidential

-- Monitor the effectiveness of outcomes; and
+- Monitor the effectiveness of outcomes

 - Provide a right of appeal to the Headmaster and Chair of the Board of Directors if the College’s response to the complaint is not satisfactory.

 The College asks that, where appropriate, you first raise the matter directly with the relevant staff member or Campus Principal.
 If that is not appropriate or the issue was not addressed to your satisfaction, please contact our Complaints Officer, David Young on 1300 002 225 or at firstname.lastname@example.org